Counselling in 2134

 Hi, my name is Divya, and I am a registered psychologist with a passion to support and empower individuals in their mental health journey.
 Our past traumas and experiences shape how we view and interact with the world, often influencing our responses and emotions.
 Without proper support, we may develop unhelpful coping mechanisms, leading to unresolved pain and making life overwhelming.
 This can manifest as anxiety, depression, interpersonal conflicts, low self-esteem, etc. With these inner-conflicts, seeking to start understanding yourself better and learning to adopt healthier coping skills is a brave step to transform and heal.

-I am a Psychologist, Clinical Psychology registrar and PhD (Clinical Psychology) Candidate at the University of Wollongong.
-I work with people from short to long-term, depending on their needs to address a range of difficulties including anxiety, low mood, relationship difficulties, anger and issues with identity.
-I have a relational focus in my work and use an exploratory approach to help people understand themselves and change entrenched behaviours.
+I am a Clinical Psychologist and obtained a combined Masters/PhD (Clinical Psychology) from the University of Wollongong.
+I work with people from short to long-term, depending on their needs to address a range of difficulties including anxiety, low mood, relationship difficulties, anger and identity issues.
+I have a relational focus in my work and am comfortable integrating a number of modalities to help people understand themselves and change entrenched behaviours.

-I am a Psychologist, Clinical Psychology registrar and PhD (Clinical Psychology) Candidate at the University of Wollongong.
-I work with people from short to long-term, depending on their needs to address a range of difficulties including anxiety, low mood, relationship difficulties, anger and issues with identity.
-I have a relational focus in my work and use an exploratory approach to help people understand themselves and change entrenched behaviours.
+I am a Clinical Psychologist and obtained a combined Masters/PhD (Clinical Psychology) from the University of Wollongong.
+I work with people from short to long-term, depending on their needs to address a range of difficulties including anxiety, low mood, relationship difficulties, anger and identity issues.
+I have a relational focus in my work and am comfortable integrating a number of modalities to help people understand themselves and change entrenched behaviours.

 With my considerable life experience as well as my background in management, HR, careers coaching as well as psychology, I can help you with both your personal and work concerns.
 Setting goals and practicing good self care will be my starting points for you.
 Because it is hard to function well if your sleeping is poor, checking that out as well as your exercising and eating habits will be important.
 If you are unhappy at work, facing redundancy, looking for a career change, needing help with applications and interviews, wanting to upskill or reskill, I can be of assistance here too.